dipankardas011/dipankardas-portfolio/content/diary/Oct23.md

 description = "Let's talk about my October 2023"
 +++

+# Date 2023-10-27
+* so many things happened
+* DSA problem
+* ksctl docs website update and new repo
+* getting involved in cncf tag sustanability group
+* ksctl interface for logger and storage improvement
+* meet with prateeek on how to work on custom auto-scaler controller

 # Date 2023-10-25
 * done dsa problem
 * ksctl cli and the ksctl core